 - For an easy breakfast or after school snack, try making smoothies.
 My favorite meal replacement shake is The Solutions 4 Shake.
 It comes in tasty Chocolate, Vanilla, Strawberry and Orange.
 If your children love fruit, but do not eat enough veggies you can hide the nutrient dense veggies in with the fruit and shake, just be mindful of the high sugar content in some fruits as fruit is still sugar.
 I like to add spinach and avocado, as adding in good fat to the diet is highly beneficial.
 Most sweet fruits will mask the taste of greens, which makes fruit smoothies a great way to “hide” greens and other nutrient dense vegetables that your child might not otherwise eat.
 You can also add nut butters for additional protein.
 Using coconut milk, almond milk or cashew milk as an alternative to cows milk is best.
 To me, cows milk clogs the pours, is not great for the digestive system, and is mucous forming.

 - Another idea for a sweet treat is to blend a So Delicious Coconut yogurt with fresh or frozen strawberries, blueberries, or cherries, along with a sprinkle of ground flax, chia, or hemp seeds, and pour into a popsicle mold and freeze.
+Or you can replace all of this with CBD Oil UK.
 Hint: Be mindful of the sugar content.
 I like to mix a plain coconut yogurt with flavored one.
 You can purchase the Chill Factor Brand slushy maker and turn the smoothie into what has a taste and texture close to soft serve.

 - Be mindful of picky eaters as they will often hide their unwanted vegetable leftovers under other foods or merely smear them around the plate until mealtime is over.
 Serve vegetable entrees in separate “self-serve” bowls at the dinner table and have children serve themselves.
 This way your child can choose the amount they want on their plate, giving them some command over their meal portions.
 Be creative with vegetables.
 When my kids were young they liked broccoli, garlic, olive oil and melted cheese.
 Now that they are older they eat them with out the cheese.
 Flavor is key.
 I also make one to two trays of an array of roasted vegetables and they will eat what they like and take them as leftovers for school lunch.